revtut/minecraft-libraries/README.md

 ## <a name="introduction"></a>Introduction

-Nowadays libraries such as **Spigot, Bukkit** and so on have given lots of usefull APIs in order to code *Minecraft server* plugins.
+Nowadays libraries such as **Spigot, Bukkit** and so on have given lots of useful APIs in order to code *Minecraft server* plugins.
-However there are a lots of missing functions and methods that would make a plugin development easier so we have created a collection of usefull functions to use side by side with a Minecraft server library.
+However there are a lots of missing functions and methods that would make a plugin development easier so we have created a collection of useful functions to use side by side with a Minecraft server library.

 ## <a name="requirements"></a>Requirements
 * Spigot or Bukkit